 4. Another Plan from How to Specialist

 Here is another design from How to Specialist.
-Personally, I like to see some images of the finished product but hey, it’s free so I’m not gonna complain.
+Personally, I like to see some images of the finished product but hey, it’s free, so I’m not going to complain.
 Get the DIY plans here.

 5. Build an Arched Greenhouse from PVC Pipe